riverar9/cuny-msds/data607/assignments/data-science-in-context/script.md

 I'm not sure if they've had very picky customers who don't have great communication skills, but it's a promising future that they're selling.

-1. One of hte most useful tools is their alerting system.
+1. One of the most useful tools is their alerting system.
 They have integrations with what any organization would use for the most part.
-And in my experience, they happily accept new users contributing to their project to add more.
+From what I've personally seen, they happily accept new users contributing to their project to add more integrations.

 2. These alerts can be on many different types of events.
 Obviously, any failure or error could become an alert but it can be set on the completion of a pipeline, the successful load of a dataset, or when a series of pipelines complete their run.
+These are valuable as they can be triggers for AI/ML pipelines downstream.

 3. The application keeps logs of all pipelines and events, allowing you to easily pick up where you left off.

 4. There are also pipeline triggers native as well.
-These triggers can be based on a date and a time, or whenever the temperature is under 10 degress farenheit, or on command through an API built.
+These triggers can be based on a date and a time, or whenever the temperature is under 10 degress farenheit, or on command through an API that you can set up .

 5. Lastly, this is portable.
 This has inherient docker compatibility and can be easily installed onto a docker image for use and reuse.